-Your doctor may recommend some tests to give you a peace of mind and ensure a smooth delivery during your pregnancy.
-If there are complications, these tests help you and your doctor decide the next steps, which may include further testing.
-Dr Jazlan Joosoph, Specialist in Obstetrics and Gynaecology & Consultant, Raffles Women’s Centre, shares some of them.
+Your gynaecologist may recommend some tests to give you peace of mind and ensure a smooth delivery during your pregnancy.
+If there are complications, these tests help you and your gynaecologist decide the next steps, which may include further testing.
+Dr Jazlan Joosoph, Specialist in Obstetrics and Gynaecology, Raffles Women’s Centre, shares some of them.

 Nuchal Translucency Test

 Also called the NT screen, this is done during your first trimester, when you are 11 to 14 weeks pregnant.
 It is an ultrasound that evaluates your baby’s risk of Down Syndrome, chromosomal abnormalities and heart problems.

 The CTG scan is usually done during the third trimester.
 This scan monitors the foetus’ heart rate to ensure that your baby gets adequate oxygen from the placenta and monitor for signs of delivery.

 Done over the course of your pregnancy, the ultrasound test monitors the foetal growth and abnormalities.

 Blood tests are mostly done at the end of the first trimester.
 These tests sets the groundwork for the rest of your pregnancy by detecting any underlying health issues the pregnant mother may have.
 It screens your body for the full blood count, blood group, antibody screening, as well as checking for evidence of infection or gestational diabetes.